ionos-cloud/ionosctl/docs/commands/k8scluster/update.md

 ## Description

-Use this command to update the name, K8s version, maintenance day and maintenance time of an existing Kubernetes Cluster.
+Use this command to update the name, Kubernetes version, maintenance day and maintenance time of an existing Kubernetes Cluster.

 Required values to run command: